Question: About The Beef Checkoff Program

-The checkoff is a producer-funded marketing and research program designed to increase domestic and/or international demand for beef.
+The Beef Checkoff Program is a producer-funded marketing and research program designed to increase domestic and/or international demand for beef.
 This can be done through promotion, research and new product development, and a variety of other marketing tools.
 The Cattlemen's Beef Board and USDA oversee the collection and spending of checkoff funds.

 3) Who benefits from the beef checkoff?